 Don’t Miss the San Telmo Sunday Fair

 One of the most popular things to do in Buenos Aires is to visit the Feria de San Telmo, one of the best-known markets in the Americas, as well as one of the most popular attractions in Buenos Aires.
-While its center is the antique market on Plaza Dorrego, it has also become a flea market with many artists and others, that spreads out into the surrounding streets.
+While its center is the antique market on Plaza Dorrego, it has also become a flea market.
+With many artists and dealers, it spreads out into the surrounding streets.
 It’s fun and colorful, and you’ll find plenty to see and do here.
 It’s open every Sunday from about 10am to 4pm.
 Just be careful of pickpockets.

 Visit “The Mouth”

 Another of the things to do in Buenos Aires is to visit the Barrio of La Boca.
 (Its name means “the mouth,” a reference to its location near the Río de la Plata).
 Just continue walking south from San Telmo, and you’ll enter one of the most colorful areas of the city.
-It was here that the tango was born and on weekends you’re almost guaranteed not to leave without seeing a street tango.
+The tango was born here and on weekends you’re almost guaranteed not to leave without seeing a street tango.